 Dr. William Drury is President and CEO of Custom Molded Products, LLC. and has a background in engineering, business, and finance.
-He currently serves on Landmark’s Finance Committee.
+He currently serves on the Landmark Finance Committee.
 He and his wife Cheryl have four children, Matthew (Class of 2017), Jack (Class of 2018), Paige (Class of 2020), and Darcy (Class of 2022).

-Laurie and her husband, Mark, are the parents of Isabelle (Class of 2020) and Oliver (Class of 2022).
-Laurie has served in many volunteer roles during her family's ten years at Landmark Christian School including Parent Association President, Parent Ambassador, room mom, team mom, and discipleship teacher.
+Laurie and her husband, Mark, are the parents of Isabelle (Class of 2020) and Oliver (Class of 2022). has served in many volunteer roles during her family's ten years at Landmark Christian School including Parent Association President, Parent Ambassador, room mom, team mom, and discipleship teacher.
 Laurie works at Open Hands United Christian Ministry in Carrollton and serves on the Landmark Development Council.
-Laurie's corporate background brings technology asset management, process design and East Asian studies experience to our Board.
+Laurie's corporate background brings technology asset management, process design, and East Asian studies experience to our Board.

 Judge Carla Wong McMillian serves on the Court of Appeals of Georgia.
 Prior to this role, she was the State Court Judge for Fayette County.
 She also has extensive board experience from having served various other non-profits.
 Carla chairs the board’s Governance Committee.
 Carla and her husband Lance have two children: James (Class of 2022) and Emily (Class of 2026).